iNoles/vehicle-management/README.md

 ## Contributing

-Feel free to contribute by opening issues or pull requests.
-Follow the coding standards specified in the project.
+Contributions are welcome!
+You can contribute by opening issues or submitting pull requests.
+Please follow the project's coding standards when making contributions.